 Staff Bios

-• Bobbi Cecio
+• Bobbi Jo Etheridge

 Owner/Director

-Bobbi Cecio has spent over 26 years in the field of Education, providing learning experiences for both adults and children.
+Bobbi has spent over 29 years in the field of Education, providing learning experiences for both adults and children.
 Her extensive background in a variety of educational forums has made her a leader in creating working environments - both corporately and in the home - that have common communication practices, strong teams and effective tools.

 Bobbi's passion is to create environments where each and every person is known and celebrated for their unique gifts.

 Bobbi has a Master's of Business Administration and Bachelors in Mathematics.
-For 14 years prior to coming to California, Bobbi was the Head of School for two large private Montessori schools in New Jersey.
+For 13 years prior to coming to California, Bobbi was the Head of School for two large private Montessori schools in New Jersey.
 Her experience and background in Montessori education has included roles with individual schools as well as serving in a leadership capacity for six years for the New Jersey Montessori Administrator's Council - A statewide organization comprised of Montessori Administrators.
 In addition, she has been a speaker at several regional and national Montessori Conferences and has consulted for several schools in a variety of capacities.
 Her strength in the field of Education and Consulting comes not only from her background in school leadership, but also from a variety of other additional certifications and trainings: She is a Certified Corporate Empowerment Consultant, a Certified Parent Educator and Parent Educator Trainer through the International Network of Children and Families and a Certified Trainer of Redirecting for a Cooperative Classroom.
 Additionally, she is an Instructor for Your Infinite Life Training & Coaching Company and has facilitated classes nationally for schools, individuals, families and corporations.
 Bobbi has also been very involved with the TED organization and organized multiple TEDx conferences.
 This diverse array of knowledge and experiences has allowed her to lead a school that raises and celebrates the diverse brilliance of our students.

 • Larry Cecio